Jarryd460/Jarryd460/README.md

 ### 👨‍💻 About Me :
 I am a Backend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> with frontend and DevOps experience from South Africa.
 - 👨‍🎓: Obtained my degree in software development at <a href="https://www.cput.ac.za/">Cape Peninsula University of Technology</a>.
-- 🔭: I’m working as a Software Engineer at <a href="https://landadmin.trimble.com/">Spatial Dimension (Trimble company)</a>.
+- 🔭: I’m working as a Software Engineer at <a href="https://www.synthesis.co.za/">Synthesis</a>.
 - ⚡: I enjoy problem solving and keeping up-to-date with the latest technologies out there and seeing how they can help with current issues in software development.
 - 📫: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-jarryd_deane-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jarryd-deane-719b9b151)